genekogan/p5js-sandbox/README.md

+Sandbox for creating [p5.js](p5js.org) sketches.
+Create sketches, save / load / edit / browse contributed sketches from others.
+[App is running live here](https://shielded-atoll-4446.herokuapp.com/).

+## Install

-First install the required node modules:
+First install the required node modules from the package.json file by running:

 	npm install

-Or you can do it manually...
+Or you can do each module manually...

 	npm install express
 	npm install socket.io
 	npm install mongodb

 You then have to setup a [mongodb](https://www.mongodb.com/) database.
+Easiest way to do this is to use [mongolab for node.js](https://mongolab.com) which creates a database on Amazon EC2 for you.
+The following instructions are for doing that, or you can setup mongodb on your own machine and run it locally only.

-Easiest way to do this is to deploy the app to [heroku](https://www.heroku.com/) and create a free instance of [mongolab for node.js](https://mongolab.com).
+Deploy the app to [heroku](https://www.heroku.com/) and then add a mongolab db by running:

 	heroku create
 	heroku addons:create mongolab